 - Primary site administrator.
 Use this dropdown to select the primary site administrator.
 This user must have the Site Administrator role.
 This dropdown defaults to the first user assigned Site Administrator on the site.
 LabKey staff may contact this administrator to assist if the server is submitting exception reports or other information that indicates that there is a problem.

-Set default domain for user sign-in and base server URL
+The default domain is used for for user sign-in and base server URLs.

 - System Default Domain: Specifies the default email domain for user ids.
 When a user tries to sign in with an email address having no domain, the specified value will be automatically appended.
 You can set this property as a convenient shortcut for your users.
 Leave this setting blank to always require a fully qualified email address.

 - Base Server URL: Used to create links in emails sent by the system and also the root of Short URLs.
 The base URL should contain the protocol (http or https), hostname, and port if required.
 The webapp context path should never be added.
 Examples: "https://www.example.com/" or "https://www.labkey.org:9000" (but not "https://www.example.com/labkey").